More than a dozen complaints about Ofsted inspections in Liverpool

 Last year, the number of complaints rose as inspections returned to pre-pandemic levels - with one complaint for every 40 inspections.

-Tom Middlehurst, inspection specialist at the ASCL, said it was "particularly concerning" so many complaints were about the conduct of inspectors.
+Tom Middlehurst, inspection specialist at the ASCL, said it was 'particularly concerning' so many complaints were about the conduct of inspectors.
+He hopes recent mental health training and a more supportive approach from the chief inspector could bring the number of these complaints down.

+The committee further heard evidence from school staff that the workload required to prepare for inspections can feel 'crushing' and 'relentless'.

 Advertisement